marcelmay/hadoop-hdfs-fsimage-exporter/README.md

 The exporter parses the FSImage using the [Hadoop FSImage Analysis library](https://github.com/marcelmay/hfsa).
 This approach has the advantage of
 * being fast (2.6 GB FSImage ~ 50s)
-* adding no heavy additional load to HDFS NameNode (no NameNode queries, you can run it on 2nd NameNode)
+* adding no heavy additional load to HDFS NameNode (no NameNode queries, you can run it on second NameNode)

 The disadvantage is
 * no real time update, only when NameNode writes FSImage (interval of hours, see [dfs.namenode.checkpoint.period](https://hadoop.apache.org/docs/current/hadoop-project-dist/hadoop-hdfs/hdfs-default.xml#dfs.namenode.checkpoint.period)).
-  This should be sufficient for most cases (long term trend, detecting HDFS small file abuses, user and group stats)
+  This should be sufficient for most cases (long-term trend, detecting HDFS small file abuses, user and group stats)
 * parsing takes 2x-3x FSImage size in heap space

 ![FSImage Exporter overview](fsimage_exporter.png)